 Adults with a weakened immune system

 The bacteria most often cause a gastrointestinal illness.
 In some cases, you can develop a blood infection (septicemia) or inflammation of the covering of the brain (meningitis).
-Infants who are 5 days or older and children often have meningitis.
+Infants and children often have meningitis.

 In adults, the disease may take many forms, depending on what organ or organ systems are infected.
 It may occur as:

-Infants who survive listeriosis may have long-term brain and nervous system (neurological) damage and delayed development.
+Infants who survive listeriosis may have long-term brain and nervous system (neurologic) damage and delayed development.

 When to Contact a Medical Professional